 The Enchanter Merlin by Howard Pyle, 1903

 Merlin has two distinct mythic origins that Geoffrey of Monmouth merged into one figure.
 The first is Myrddin Wyllt ("Myrddin the Wild"), a Northern British bard who went mad after the Battle of Arfderydd (c.
 573 CE) and fled into the Caledonian Forest, where he gained prophetic powers — a Celtic version of the Wild Man of the Woods archetype.
 The earliest Welsh poems about Myrddin survive in the Black Book of Carmarthen, where he addresses apple trees in the forest, lamenting his fifty years of madness.
+The apple tree is his sole confidant and confessor — he pours out prophecies, grief, and visions of Britain's fate to its branches.
+In Celtic symbolism the apple is the fruit of the Otherworld, the sustenance of Avalon (itself meaning "Isle of Apples"), and the emblem of immortal knowledge.
+That Myrddin speaks to apple trees means he is communing with the threshold between worlds — half in this life, half already departed into the realm of vision.

-The second origin is the fatherless boy of Nennius's Historia Brittonum, who reveals hidden dragons beneath King Vortigern's crumbling tower and prophesies the future of Britain.
-Geoffrey combined them both, added an incubus demon as Merlin's father and a pious virgin as his mother, and created the composite wizard who shaped all subsequent tellings.
+Geoffrey of Monmouth combined this fatherless seer with the wild bard Myrddin, added an incubus demon as Merlin's father and a pious virgin as his mother, and created the composite wizard and wise man hero who shaped all subsequent tellings.

 The Great Deeds